MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-teams-calls.md

 7. During the call, call participants capture and annotate on snapshots, send messages, share files, record the call, and more!

+> [!NOTE]
+> The Dynamics 365 Remote Assist user should avoid joining the call from two different devices.
+In this situation, the mixed reality toolbar disappears so the participants on the call can't collaborate with the Remote Assist user.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]